Oil and Gas Terms Beginning with “R” — Page 2

 Gas coming directly from the wellbore containing nonhydrocarbon contaminants and hydrocarbons that can be liquefied.
 Read more →

-A device that detects seismic energy in the form of ground motion or a pressure wave in fluid and transforms it to an electrical impulse.
-Read more →
+A receiver in exploration geophysics is the device that detects seismic energy, in the form of ground motion on land or a pressure pulse in fluid offshore, and transforms it into an electrical signal that can be… Read more →

 A type of fluid pump in which reciprocating pistons or plungers displace the fluid.
 Read more →